Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: System design

-where $Q_1(\cdot, \cdot)$ is the Marcum's $Q-$function.
-The receive filter and the \gls{ris} phases can be jointly chosen to maximize the \gls{snr} at the cell under inspection and, as a by product, the detection probability in~\eqref{Pd_coherent}.
-For any $\bar{\bm{\varphi}}$ and $\ddot{\bm{\varphi}}$, the optimal filter is the one matched to the signal to be detected, i.e.,
+The receive filter and the phase shifts of the \gls{ris} can be jointly chosen to maximize the \gls{snr} at the location under inspection and, as a by product, the detection probability in~\eqref{Pd_coherent}.
+For any $\bar{\bm{x}}$ and $\ddot{\bm{x}}$, the optimal filter is the one matched to the signal to be detected, i.e.,